 - a) The enterprise shall pay DKK 520.00 annually per employee covered by the Collective Agreement. - b) Calculation basis.
-The contribution shall be calculated on the basis of pensionable wage bills. - c) The amount shall be paid to Træets Uddannelses- og Udviklingsfond. - d) The amounts may be converted and collected as a percentage of the pensionable wage.
+The contribution shall be calculated based on pensionable wage bills. - c) The amount shall be paid to Træets Uddannelses- og Udviklingsfond (TUUF). - d) The amounts may be converted and collected as a percentage of the pensionable wage.